 I was surprised, when we began gardening here, to find that many herbs do very well in Tucson's challenging climate.
 Some last year-round, while others, like basil, dill, and cilantro, are annuals limited by the season.
 The basil's doing very well now; I just made a big pot of red sauce to use some that I cut this morning.
 Dill and cilantro, however, are only available fresh from the garden in late fall, winter, and early spring.

 This photo of dill was taken one morning right after I'd watered it.
 I planted the seeds in a wine barrel around a 4-foot tall chaste tree sapling.
 By the time we harvested the last of it, the dill was nearly three feet tall, a dense thicket completely obscuring the chaste tree's trunk.
 So, what to do with all that dill?
 It was the wrong time of year for cucumbers in quantity and I didn't really feel like making pickles anyway.
 I love to make a cucumber, yogurt, onion, and dill raita (or mast va khiar, as it's called in Persian) to serve with curries or khoreshes (those wonderful Persian stews that are served over rice), but even if we ate that concoction three times a day we couldn't have kept up with the dill harvest.
 It was time to experiment.
+For many years, my favorite dill product has been Larrupin' restaurant's mustard-dill sauce.
+Larrupin', located north of Arcata in Trinidad, California, with wonderful food and amazing ocean views, was a favorite place for celebrations when we lived up there, and the owners are considerate enough to bottle their delicious sauce, which can be bought in area markets.
+Friends and relatives who come to visit us are often kind enough to bring a bottle or two.
+But could I make it myself?
+As it turned out, yes, I could!

 The recipe I used is adapted from one in The Cooking of Scandinavia in the old Time-Life Foods of the World series, and it couldn't be simpler!
 Because I had so much dill, I quadrupled the recipe 3 times (but I don't think twelvetupled is actually a word).